holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/03_data_structures_wheaties_unstructured.md

    an input and returns a set of all of the dictionary's **values**.
     - **Do not** use the `.values()` function.
     - For example: `{1: 5, 6: 3} -> {5, 3}`
-2. Create a function that takes two lists of equal size as inputs and returns a dictionary where each element of the first list points to the corresponding element in the second list.
+2. Create a function that takes two lists of **equal size** as inputs and returns a dictionary where each element of the first list points to the corresponding element in the second list.
     - For example: `[1, 2, 3], ["a", "b", "c"] -> {1: "a", 2: "b", 3: "c"}`
-3. Create a function that takes a list of integers (even in length) and returns a dictionary where each even indexed element maps to the following, odd indexed element.
+3. Create a function that takes an **even-length** list of integers and returns a dictionary where each even-indexed element maps to the following, odd-indexed element.
     - For example: `[1, 10, 2, 7, 8, 3] -> {1: 10, 2: 7, 8: 3}`
 4. Create a function that takes a sentence as an input and returns a set of all of the characters in the sentence.